-Although the "Regulation on Privacy and Electronic Communications" (ePrivacy Regulation ) is expected to be adopted in the course of 2020, it is already casting its shadow.
+Although the "Regulation on Privacy and Electronic Communications" (ePrivacy Regulation) is not expected to be adopted until later in 2020, it is already casting its shadow.
 In this article, I would like to give you an overview of what the ePrivacy Regulation is all about, what the current legal situation for the use of tracking tools looks like and how this could change under the EPVO.
-At the end, I briefly outline why the new regulation is important from my perspective.
-But don't panic: Just as the world, contrary to all predictions, will change with the coming into force of the GDPR 25.05.2018 did not come to an end, the same is not to be expected for the validity of ePrivacy Regulation .
+At the end, I will briefly explain why I think the new regulation is important.
+But don't panic: Just as, contrary to all predictions, the world will not change when the GDPR on 25.05.2018, this is also not to be expected for the validity of the ePrivacy Regulation.

-As a European regulation, the new ePrivacy Regulation will be directly and immediately applicable throughout the European Union.
-In contrast to the ePrivacy Directive, it will not depend on the implementation into national law by the individual member states.
-Incidentally, the current ePrivacy Directive, for which the data protection part is relevant for website operators, has never been implemented into national law in Germany.
+As a European regulation, the GDPR will apply directly and immediately throughout the European Union.
+Unlike the ePrivacy Directive, it will not be dependent on transposition into national law by the individual member states.
+Incidentally, this transposition of the ePrivacy Directive into national law has never taken place in Germany as far as the data protection part relevant to website operators is concerned.

-The ePrivacy Regulation is intended to protect the confidentiality of communications and the confidentiality and integrity of end-user devices.
+The ePrivacy Regulation aims to protect the confidentiality of communications as well as the confidentiality and integrity of users' end devices.

 In simple terms, users should be protected from being spied on without their knowledge when they visit a website or use an email or messenger service.

-Unlike the GDPR, not only natural persons (people) should be protected, but also legal persons (companies and associations).
-This ePrivacy Regulation specifies and extends the protection of personal data with regard to GDPR relevant electronic communication data, which is personal data.
+In contrast to GDPR, not only natural persons (people) but also legal entities (companies and associations) are protected.
+The ePrivacy Regulation specifies and supplements GDPR with regard to electronic communications data, which are personal data.

-This ePrivacy Regulation would not only regulate communication via (classic) voice telephony, text messages (SMS), and email, but also communication via VoIP telephony, messenger services, and web-based email services.
-It also applies to the increasingly important machine-to-machine communication ("Internet of Things").
+The ePrivacy Regulation not only regulates communication via (traditional) voice telephony, text messages (SMS) and email, but also communication via VoIP telephony, messenger services and web-based email services.
+It also applies to machine-to-machine communication, which is becoming increasingly important (keyword "Internet of Things").

-It pays particular attention to the way in which information is stored or sent, requested or processed by users' devices (e.g. PCs and smartphones).
-This is because sensitive personal data (e.g. emails and messages, pictures, contact, and location data) are practically always stored on these end devices.
-Therefore, end users should be protected against the use of tracking tools to secretly monitor their activities without their knowledge (e.g. cookies, browser fingerprinting, and similar technologies used to track user behavior).
+The EPVO pays particular attention to how information is stored or sent, requested or processed by users' end devices (e.g. PCs and smartphones).
+This is because sensitive personal data is practically always stored on these end devices (e.g. emails and messages, images, contact and location data).
+Users of end devices should therefore be protected from tracking tools being used to secretly monitor their activities without their knowledge (e.g. cookies, browser fingerprinting and similar technologies for tracking user behavior).

-It was originally intended that the ePrivacy Regulation would come into force at the same time as the GDPR.
-The European Commission had already published its draft Regulation at the beginning of January 2017.
-However, since the European Parliament and the Council of the European Union must also be involved in the legislative procedure, numerous points from the ePrivacy Regulation are still under political discussion.
-Due to the complexity of the legislative procedure, the ePrivacy Regulation isn't expected to come into force before the end of 2019.
-Furthermore, similar to the GDPR, there will probably be a transitional period until it actually comes into force.
+The original intention was for the ePrivacy Regulation to enter into force at the same time as GDPR .
+The European Commission had already published its draft ePrivacy Regulation at the beginning of January 2017.
+However, as the European Parliament and the Council of the European Union must also be involved in the legislative process, numerous provisions of the ePrivacy Regulation are currently still under political discussion.
+Due to the complexity of the legislative process, it is unlikely that the ePrivacy Regulation will come into force in 2019.
+In addition, there is likely to be a transitional period, similar to that of GDPR , until the ePrivacy Regulation actually comes into force.